 - Cash budget

 Compare your actual results to your forecasted cash flows.
 It might be difficult to make good predictions at first, but after a few times through the cycle, you’ll see dramatic improvements.
-Once you’re able to make accurate projections of expenses, you can quickly identify and resolve problems.
+Once you can make accurate projections of expenses, you can quickly identify and resolve problems.
 Without a budget, many business owners don’t recognize a problem until they have a cash flow crisis.

 Why Bookkeeping Is Important

 Bookkeeping is more than a necessary evil.
-An accurate, robust accounting system provides information about the business’ performance, cash flow, financial condition, and ability to continue at a going concern.
-The Bureau of Labor Statistics (BLS) reports that 20.8% of new businesses fail after one year and 48.4% fail after five years.
+An accurate, robust accounting system provides information about the business’ performance, cash flow, financial condition, and ability to continue as a going concern.
+The Bureau of Labor Statistics reports that 20.8% of new businesses fail after one year, and 48.4% fail after five years.

-You don’t need to do the bookkeeping yourself, but research shows that 64% of business owners handle their own books.
+You don’t need to do the bookkeeping yourself, though our accounting statistics article shows that 64% of business owners handle their own books.
 This is a good indicator that having in-depth accounting knowledge isn’t a major requirement—you simply need to understand how to organize your business to make the process more efficient and accurate.

 Frequently Asked Questions (FAQs)